 Use analytics to improve your email marketing

 After a short while, you should have a decent amount of customers on your marketing list and should be able to send sales pitches or newsletters whenever you see fit.
 From here, you should use the analytical tools that your software gives you in order to improve your email marketing strategy.
-You should be able to see statistics such as your open rate (emails sent vs emails actually opened) to find out which groups of people respond better to which emails, what time of day gets the most emails opened, etc. This info is crucial in order to keep your email marketing campaign going strong.
+For example, if you are using Enginemailer, you should be able to see statistics such as your open rate (emails sent vs emails actually opened) to find out which groups of people respond better to which emails, what time of day gets the most emails opened, etc. This info is crucial in order to keep your email marketing campaign going strong.

 That's all there is to it.
 Over time, you'll want to look into more advanced techniques to grow your email list even more.
 But just these simple steps can have a drastic effect on your sales.